Liam-Ralph/mapgen-4/README.md

 MapGen 4 is a map generation algorithm that displays its output using the turtle.py library.
-It generates rock, land, sand, and water of varying height and depth, and can use a number of color presets to change the map's appearance.
+It generates rock, land, sand, and water of varying height and depth, and can use a number of colour presets to change the map's appearance.